Prepriator of Hell

 Evidently, the spirit world of Sheol on and within the planet Terra, consists of both spiritmatter” and ordinary atomic matter.
 There are situations in which it is difficult to tell the difference.
 (2 Corinthians 12:3, 3 Nephi 28:15, Luke 24:36-39, Ether 3:8, 16; a soul is a living being, whether spirit or element, or both.
 See LDS Doctrine and Covenants 88:15; 93:29-33.
 Qohelet (Ecclesiastes) 9:5-6 refers to the perishable mortal being and not the conscious being of more fine “matter”.
 See also Tehillim (Psalms) 30:9; 39:13; 115:17)

-Owing to the relative nature of its quantum momenta, the atomic matter of Terra is invisible and intangible to inhabitants of Tellus (the dreary old planet on which we now live).
+Owing to the relative nature of its quantum momenta, the atomic matter of Terra is invisible and intangible to inhabitants of Tellus (the dreary old planet where we now live).
 Where is hell?
 It is where electrons from our world go while they quantum tunnel.
 While vanished from our world, they emerge in a world of relative i-momentum - here beside us.
 Why relative?
 Because the inhabitants of that physical world have the right to say, from their point of view, that our world is an intangible world of i-momentum.

 SHEOL